Note: Hours and availability might be subject to change due to COVID-19, so make sure to check with restaurants and attractions before heading out.

 Angelina is a white tablecloth Italian spot that never feels stuffy and always seems to magically have room for people like my partner and me, who are terrible at making reservations.
 It’s in my top-five for most visited spots in Chicago because it always delivers.
 Try the rigatoni bolognese and plan to have a relaxing night that feels like home with much better food.

-Where to drink in Boystown
+Where to drink in Northalsted

-Sidetrack has been a mainstay since the early days of Boystown, although it’s gotten much bigger since then.
+Sidetrack has been a mainstay since the early days of Northalsted, although it’s gotten much bigger since then.
 The multi-room, multi-floor space now includes a rooftop deck, weekly sing-alongs to classic musicals and slushie cocktails.
 Have fun and pace yourself.

 Town Hall Pub